 After toasting the bread, you’ll finish it off in a skillet over the stove.
 Add your preferred syrup or fruit compote, and

 I love brioche bread and French toast has always been my favorite to make.
-My husband and I would sometime battle between French toast and pancakes.
+My husband, AJ and I would sometime battle between French toast and pancakes.
 Needless to say, he is a pancake lover.
 However, I am a French toast gal!
-I often win the fight :-).
-What’s not to love about a crispy toasts that’s covered in syrup, fruits and maybe powdered sugar.

 This recipe is easy to make.
 It is a classic breakfast recipe that can feed a family with no real work.